 Adjust the taste to your liking and if you don’t have freshly cooked rice to go with your Thai vegetable stir fry, you can add any leftover cold rice to your pan to warm it up before serving.

-Enjoy your dish immediately and add any toppings of your choice like cashews, sesame seeds, peanuts, coriander or Thai basil.
+Add any toppings of your choice like cashews, sesame seeds, peanuts, coriander or Thai basil and enjoy your dish warm!

 In a hurry?
 Just use a bag of frozen mixed vegetables for this stir fry and skip the winter squash which usually takes the longest to become soft when sautéing your veggies.

-When we don’t have much time on our hands, we just add some soy sauce and chili powder to our vegetable stir fry instead of making the sauce and call it a day.
+Instead of making the stir-fry sauce, you can just add some soy sauce and chili powder to your vegetable stir-fry and call it a day.

-In terms of the stir fry sauce, you can add vegan oyster or Worcestershire sauce, some sesame oil if you’re not looking for an oil-free recipe, or swap the soy sauce for tamari if you need to keep this recipe completely gluten-free.
+You can add vegan oyster sauce, vegan Worcestershire sauce, sesame oil or swap the soy sauce for tamari if you need to keep this recipe completely gluten-free.

 Do you like no-fuss recipes you can make during busy weeknights?
 Check out the following plant-based goodness for more inspiration.

-Have you tried our simple vegetable stir fry?
+Have you tried our simple vegetable stir fry and liked it?
 Share with us in the comments below and rate our recipe!
-You can also Pin it here or tag us on Instagram if you’ve made it — we’d love to see your creations.
+You can also Pin it here.

 - 1 medium kabocha squash, cubed